 About User Experience (UX) Design

-UX design requires a listening attitude that creates an openness to new ideas.
-It’s a method that requires both scientific and artistic thinking.
+UX design requires a listening attitude and an openness to new ideas.
+It’s a method that requires thinking like an artist as well as a scientist.

-The solution is simple, but hard to do well: listening to understand.
-The answers are hiding in the minds of the users.
-It’s their personal experience that counts.
-Even the best designers can’t find this out by sitting at their desk.
-UX designers often talk about “getting out of the building,” listen to your audience, and do it in a skillful way.
+Even the best designers can’t get this data by sitting at their desk.
+UX designers often talk about “getting out of the building,” listen to your audience, and do it in a real context.

 The UX hierarchy of needs

 This is my version of the UX pyramid, a combination of ideas from many designers.
 It has its limits because the design process is not really linear.
 But I find it very useful when explaining UX design.
 I sit and contemplate this diagram every once in a while to refresh my thoughts.